 Quality matters here.
 When you’re bringing in hay during a threatening storm or moving nervous horses between pastures, you don’t have time for sticking gates or failing latches.
 You need something that operates smoothly year after year, through freezing winters and baking summers alike.

-The Best Split Rail Gate Designs
+The Best Split Rail Gate Designs (and Why Steel Board Is Better)

-1. Galvanized Steel Split Rail
+1. Traditional Three-Rail Split Rail Gates

-3. Four-Rail Premium Design
+2. Four-Rail Traditional Design

-For properties with smaller horses, foals, or those requiring maximum security, our Four-Rail Premium design adds an additional horizontal rail.
-This configuration is particularly valuable for breeding operations or facilities housing multiple types of livestock.
+For properties with smaller horses, foals, or those requiring maximum security, traditional four-rail gates add an additional horizontal rail.
+This configuration prevents smaller animals from ducking under or through while maintaining visibility.

-4. Single and Double Gate Options
+3. Single and Double Gate Configurations

 How to Choose the Right Materials for Your Split Rail Gate